 Each residential community includes a public posting area where students or organizations may post flyers and ads.
 Postings must use approved fasteners (3M products or poster putty on walls, staples or push pins on bulletin boards ie. no duct tape) and must adhere to the College’s Policy on Distribution of Literature.
 Posting is not permitted on the exterior doors or any other surface or area.
 Improperly posted flyers will be removed.

 For fire safety reasons, several items are not permitted in the residence halls.
 Please do not bring candles – even for decoration.
-Microwaves (unless part of a microfridge unit) or any appliance with an opening heating element.
+Also prohibited are microwaves (unless part of a Microfridge unit) and any appliance with an opening heating element (e.g. toaster).
 For full description of items that you should not bring to campus, please see the Housing Contract and the Student Handbook.

 In order to support communal sleeping/studying environments, universal residence hall quiet hours are in effect 10 p.m. to 8 a.m. on weekdays and midnight to 10 a.m. on weekends.
 Courtesy hours are in effect at all times.
 No sound equipment may be placed in or near open windows.
 During final exam period, 24-hour quiet hours are in effect.

 Students are not permitted to access roofs, ledges, basements, attics, mechanical closets, or other restricted areas.
 Windows may not be used as non-emergency means to exit or enter a room or building.
-All attics and basements of college-owned residences should be locked and are not available for storage.
+All attics and basements of college-owned residences are locked and are not available for storage or student use.

 Sales and Solicitation